v.1.5 User Guide

 To force indefinitely sustaining carriers to complete, you can toggle the operator off and on... but you probably shouldn't ever make use of non-completing carriers!

-2. The Release time, when set to Time mode (as opposed to Sync mode), isn't actually a fixed time, but rather it's a release Rate, with a value between 100 (fastest) and 0 (very slow).
+The Release time, when set to Time mode (as opposed to Sync mode), isn't actually a fixed time, but rather it's a release Rate, with a value between 100 (fastest) and 0 (very slow).
 There are several reasons for this:

-• The envelope can be at any level when the key is released, not necessarily just the Sustain level.
+The envelope can be at any level when the key is released, not necessarily just the Sustain level.
 Therefore the amount of level change that needs to happen during the Release is variable.
 By using a rate instead of a fixed time, release behaviour more closely matches the acoustic behaviour of real sounds.
 Most natural sounds decay at fixed rates and thus the decay times are proportional to the level - louder sounds take longer to decay, quieter sounds decay more quickly.
 Therefore the level of the envelope at the time of release will determine how long it actually takes the Release stage to complete.

-• This is how the DX7's envelopes operate.
+This is how the DX7's envelopes operate.
 In fact, it's how every stage of the DX's envelope operates; but in this synth, only the Release is treated as a Rate while the other stages are treated as fixed times.
 This was necessary to preserve compatibility with the DX7.
 Since we cannot know in advance which level an envelope will be at when a key is released, it would be impossible to accurately predetermine the length of a Release stage, and thus it would not be possible to properly emulate the Release characteristics of a DX envelope.
 Only by preserving the intended Rate as opposed to pre-calculating a fixed time is it possible to maintain the same characteristics.
 The other envelope stages do not have this concern because their levels are known in advance and the stage times can't change based on things like when a key was released.

 The envelopes are optionally loopable.
 Set the envelope loop start point and loop end point to any of the stage points.
 Changing a loop point will automatically turn on envelope looping.
 To toggle envelope looping on and off, RMB anywhere in the loop indicator.

-envelope loop on Looping On.
+Looping On.

-envelope loop off Looping Off.
+Looping Off.

 When an envelope loop spans the Sustain stage, the Sustain stage will be omitted.
 This behaviour is necessary to allow looping - without it, the envelope would hold at the Sustain level and never be able to actually loop.
 The envelope will only loop between the loop start and end points.
 A looping envelope will: